Construction improvements to make homes more resilient in a changing climate

 Bangladesh is at the forefront of climate change, experiencing floods, cyclones and earthquakes.
-However the underlying disaster is the desperate poverty in rural communities which forces people to live in hazardous locations and in inadequate housing.
+However the underlying disaster is the desperate poverty in rural communities which forces people to live in hazardous locations and in poor quality housing.
 We aim to train 120 vulnerable women to build for safety in 2019, and double this number in 2020.

 What difference will the training make?